 Hang with burlap ribbon or directly on a hook or nail.
 The wreath isn’t heavy so a damage free plastic hook worked great for me.
 I just stuck it to the glass of the window pane and voila!

-I’d love to see what you create.
+I hope this is helpful for you!
+If you do make your own faux boxwood wreath I’d love to see it!
 Tag me on Instagram if you share your wreath so I can check it out!